 After all of this, I took the remaining Xhilaration suits that I had in my stockpile and put them on the other side of the dressing room in a pile.
 It was becoming apparent that that brand was made for people with a different body type than I.

 So onward I went in an entirely different direction…a one piece!
 Specifically, the Shore Halter One Piece.
+The 2018 version of this suit is here.

 Now, I have to be honest, this one piece looked ROCKING on one of the mannequins, but it left much to be desired on my frame.
 I was initially really excited, because it comes in sizes to match your bust, but…good luck finding a swimsuit for a long torso in a 36A.
 I ended up trying on a 34B and all I could do was laugh.
 I think my face says it all.
 Between the wedgie and the camel toe…I think I’ll stick to all black one pieces or something that is a bit less…trendy?
 I don’t even know.
 There is a lot going on in this suit and it did NOT work in my favor.

 After that I tossed the rest of the one pieces I had brought back, realizing once in my dressing room that one of them was maternity anyhow.
 Hey – I thought it was cute!
 Anyway, Shade & Shore has really cute designs that are quite similar to those that you used to find at Victoria’s Secret, so I opted to try on their Vacay Midi Bandeau Bikini Top and Beach String Hipster Bottoms.
+The 2018 version can be found here.

 I’ll be honest – I really liked this one and the fit seemed very true-to-size.
 I tried on a medium in the top and a medium in the bottom.
 The bottoms are ruched in the back, so they have a more snug feeling to your butt (see also: no load-in-your-pants look) and the top is snug, but not overly tight.
 The only drawback to this suit, for me, is the tie sides on the bottoms.
 That’s literally the only reason I didn’t take this suit home with me.
 Tie sides have a way of constantly needing adjusted for me and that is just plain annoying.
 If you don’t have this problem (I’m jealous), then I would DEFINITELY snatch this style up!